yiphei/yif-AI/future_attention_transformer/README.md

 All training runs below were trained on a wikipedia dataset for 9k steps on a single A100 GPU.

-Cosine-dissimilarity future attention loss performed better.
+First, the two types of future attention loss were compared.
+Cosine-dissimilarity did better in validation loss while MSE did better in train loss.

 <div style="display: flex; overflow-x: auto; white-space: nowrap;">
   <img src="assets/train_loss.svg" alt="Image 1" style="width: 45%;"/>